 Our suite of tests measure gene expression patterns in whole blood.
 Gene expression is the process whereby instructions found in the DNA become a functional product called RNA (ribonucleic acid).
 Using gold standard approaches widely adopted in the molecular lab industry, expression of a gene is quantified to determine the extent to which a particular gene is turned on or turned off.

 The genes we examine have robust expression levels across healthy subjects and patients with autoimmune and related conditions.
 These expression levels produce a consistent pattern for each autoimmune disease IQuity has studied.
-IQuity’s IQIsolate technology identifies which pattern your blood most resembles.
+IQuity’s IQIsolate process identifies which pattern your blood most resembles.
 The IQIsolate algorithms produce a simple Yes or No test result which allows your provider to confirm a suspected diagnosis.

 Gene expression is the term used to describe gene activity, or production of RNA.
 Gene expression occurs throughout a person's life in the cells and tissues of the body.
 Gene expression can change in response to disease and other conditions.
 Analysis of gene expression tells you what's happening in your body right now.
 Some tests incorporate gene expression to help doctors assess a patient's disease status.
 RNA testing has been successfully used in clinical practice in oncology and cardiology.
 Our tests are the first to leverage analysis of RNA to help providers diagnose autoimmune and related conditions earlier and with greater than 90% accuracy.